 27. Vandoma Flea Market:

 Another classic plan to pencil into your stay in Porto!
 Make sure you’re in the city on a weekend, because this flea market is on from 08:00 until 13:00 in the Fontainhas area every Saturday.
 It started out in the 70s when some students got together to sell their belongings, such as books and uniforms.
 Today you can find absolutely anything among the many many stalls.
-Keep your eye out for any small treasures!
+Best advice: Go first time in the morning if you want to find good treasures!
+All the good stuff is gone after 8.00 am!!

 Tripeiros always give the best advice on what to visit in Porto, and guess where they go?
-To Casa dos Pregos!!
+To Venham Mais 5, also unofficially known as Casa dos Pregos!!
 It’s a well known little spot on Porto’s food map.
 And what is a Prego, you ask?
 Well, you’re in for a treat!
-It’s a classic baguette filled with beef and melted cheese!
+It’s a classic steak sandwich with melted cheese!
 Just like the pernil sandwich we mentioned earlier, this dish has become an all-time classic.
 And as always… yep, that’s right!
 It should be washed down with some vinho verde wine!

 29. Gare Club: